 A geo-fence is a virtual boundary around a real-world geographic area.
 It’s created using GPS coordinates and can be any shape — a circle around an address, a polygon around a building, or an outline of an entire neighborhood.
 When a mobile device crosses this boundary, it triggers a pre-programmed action like sending a notification or serving an ad.

 Most platforms allow geo-fences as small as 100 meters (about 328 feet) in radius.
 However, very small fences may not trigger reliably due to GPS accuracy limitations.
 For targeting specific buildings or store sections, Bluetooth beacons are more effective.
+For marketing campaigns, a 200-500 meter radius is typically the practical minimum.

 Geo-fencing is one of the most effective ways to reach customers at the exact moment they’re ready to buy.
 As a Google Partner agency, Connectica can help you design, launch, and optimize geo-fencing campaigns that drive real foot traffic and sales.